top of page

 Anticipated Payback Period

-Based on comparable programs, the payback period for INSEAD MiF investment would likely range from 1.5–3 years depending on career path:
+Based on comparable programs, the payback period would likely range from 1.5–3 years:

-Faster Payback Scenarios (1–2 years): Graduates entering high-compensation fields like investment banking or consulting in major financial centers, especially those who previously earned modest salaries, could recoup their investment within 1–2 years through salary increases and bonuses.
+Faster payback (1–2 years): Graduates entering investment banking or consulting in major financial centres, particularly those coming from modest prior salaries.
 Top European MiF programs report 80–100%+ salary increases according to Financial Times ranking data.

 Non-Financial ROI Considerations